-Upper division requirements for graduation can only be fulfilled with courses at the 300 and 400 (Junior and Senior) level.
-Of the 39 upper-division units required for graduation, at least 30 upper-division units must be taken in residence.
+Students must complete a minimum of 39 units of upper division coursework for graduation of which at least 30 units must be completed at California Baptist University.
+Upper division requirements can only be fulfilled with courses at the 300 and 400 (Junior and Senior) level.
 Lower division units cannot be used to fulfill upper division requirements.
-Upper division requirements that are varianced must be replaced by upper division electives.
+Upper division requirements for which a student receives an academic variance must be replaced by upper division electives.
 Students seeking substitutions and exemptions must submit an Academic Variance Form for approval.